Note (typography): HTML

 HTML, the predominant markup language for web pages, has no mechanism for adding notes.
 Despite a number of different proposals over the years, the working group has been unable to reach a consensus on it.
 Because of this, MediaWiki, for example, has had to introduce its own tag for citing references in notes.

 It might be argued that the hyperlink partially eliminates the need for notes, being the web's way to refer to another document.
 However, it does not allow citing to offline sources, and if the destination of the link changes, the link can become dead or irrelevant.
 One solution is the use of a digital object identifier.
 As of 2024, the HTML Living Standard has provided several workarounds for including footnotes based on their length or type of annotation.

 In instances where a user needs to add an endnote or footnote using HTML, they can add the superscript number using ^{}, then link the superscripted text to the reference section using an anchor tag.
 Create an anchor tag by using and then link the superscripted text to "ref1".

 History

-The London printer Richard Jugge is generally credited as the inventor of the footnote, first used in the Bishops' Bible of 1568.
+Chuck Zerby identifies Richard Jugge's 1568 printing of the Bishops' Bible as an early example of footnote-like notes, with the reference marks "(f)" and "(g)" in Job directing readers to notes placed at the bottom of the page.